Dairy Industry in Austria

 Export of Dairy Products

-Austria exports around €1.4 billion worth of dairy products each year.
-Key export markets include Germany, Italy, and the Netherlands.
+Austria exports around €1.4 billion worth of dairy products each year, with key markets including Germany, Italy, and the Netherlands.

 Import of Dairy Products